jeffective/gatorcat/README.md

 - [ ] revise error handling
 - [ ] delete everything in stdx
 - [ ] refactor / rename all instances of fbs
+- [ ] change deserialization of embedded protocols to do zero backtracking

 ## Sponsors